zroyer/dots.../README.md

 Node.js CLI loading dots

 ### Instructions
-- Clone this repository and `cd` into the root directory
+- clone this repository and `cd` into the root directory
 - `npm install`
 - `node index.js`